Alyna614/cricket-data-analysis/README.md

 # cricket-data-analysis
-This repository contains an end-to-end cricket data analysis project using Python for web scraping and data processing, and Power BI for creating an interactive dashboard.
-The project demonstrates skills in data collection, cleaning, visualization, and insights generation.
+An end-to-end cricket data analysis project using Python and Power BI.
+The project involves web scraping cricket data, processing it using Python, and building an interactive dashboard in Power BI to derive insights on player and match performance.